-The International Education and Entrepreneurship (IE&E) concentration enables students to develop enterprises of a cultural, educational, humanitarian, or business nature that show a full understanding of the host culture and its relation in theory and practice with Western culture.
+The International Education and Entrepreneurship concentration enables students to develop enterprises of a cultural, educational, humanitarian, or business nature that show a full understanding of the host culture and its relation in theory and practice with Western culture.
 It allows theoretical study with a practical impulse that involves an awareness of business and educational systems and their development in existing, new, and emerging arenas.

 The foundation courses combine comparative study of the educational and cultural systems of the world with experiential learning in entrepreneurship.
 The grasp of a nation's outlook revealed by its education provides the key to understanding its intellectual and managerial endeavors; the practical skill of entrepreneurship suggests new ways of applying existing resources and encourages the development of new ideas in all fields.
 This concentration achieves its aim through a blend of theoretical study and practical engagement.
-Practical application and experience are achieved by each student in two internships: a nine week internship in the student's home country, and a six month internship in a country other than the home country.
+Practical application and experience are achieved by each student in a six month internship in a country other than the home country.

-In addition to the Admission Requirements listed on page 28 of this Bulletin, applicants for admission to the International Education and Entrepreneurship Concentration must also fulfill the following requirements:
+In addition to the Admission Requirements listed on page 27 of this Bulletin, applicants for admission to the International Education and Entrepreneurship Concentration must also fulfill the following requirements:

-Minimum of six hours of education and six hours of business background courses as prerequisites (undergraduate or graduate)
+Minimum of six hours of education and six hours of business background courses as pre-requisites (undergraduate or graduate)